Apollo: Pindar

-Pindar is the earliest source who explicitly calls Apollo and Artemis as twins.
-Here, Asteria is also stated to be Leto's sister.
-Wanting to escape Zeus's advances, she flung herself into the sea and became a floating rock called Ortygia until the twins were born.
+Pindar is the earliest source who explicitly calls Apollo and Artemis twins.
+Wanting to escape Zeus's advances, Leto's sister Asteria flung herself into the sea and became a floating rock called Ortygia until the twins were born.
 When Leto stepped on the rock, four pillars with adamantine bases rose from the earth and held up the rock.
 When Apollo and Artemis were born, their bodies shone radiantly and a chant was sung by Eileithyia and Lachesis, one of the three Moirai.

 Hyginus

 Scorning the advances of Zeus, Asteria transformed herself into a bird and jumped into a sea.
 From her, an island rose which was called Ortygia.
 When Hera discovered that Leto was pregnant with Zeus's child, she decreed that Leto can give birth only in a place where sun does not shine.
 During this time, the monster Python also started hounding Leto with an intent of killing her, because he had foreseen his death coming at the hands of Leto's offspring.
 However, on Zeus's orders, Boreas carried away Leto and entrusted her to Poseidon.
 To protect her, Poseidon took her to the island Ortygia and covered it with waves so that the sun would not shine on it.
 Leto gave birth clinging to an olive tree and henceforth the island was called Delos.